-Visit the Hill Towns of Tuscany and Umbria
+Visit the Hill Towns of Tuscany and Umbria in Italy

 |Surrounded by verdant hills and small farms, the village of Panicale sits atop a hill halfway between Rome and Florence.